-Not all Australian tap water is equal.
+Australian tap water is not the same everywhere.
 Perth and Adelaide have the hardest tap water of any Australian capital city.
-Melbourne and Sydney sit at the soft end.
+Melbourne and Sydney are on the soft side.
 Regional bore water can be harder than anything in a capital city.

 This guide covers water hardness for every major Australian city.
-Data comes from each city’s water authority directly.
-Our geology guide explains why hard water forms.
+The data comes straight from each city’s water authority.
+Our geology guide explains what causes hard water.
 You can also test your water hardness at home in minutes.

 How Water Hardness Is Measured

 Water hardness is measured in mg/L (milligrams per litre).
-This is the same as ppm (parts per million).
-The two mean the same thing.
+That is the same as ppm (parts per million).
+The two terms mean the same thing.

-The Australian Drinking Water Guidelines (ADWG) classify hardness like this:
+The Australian Drinking Water Guidelines (ADWG) break hardness down like this:

 | Classification | Hardness (mg/L) |